 Carver-Milne began her career with the Bears serving as an assistant coach for one year, and was then named Head Coach in 2002.
-Carver-Milne made an immediate impact on her squad as she began to improve the team’s overall performance in every event.
-In 2003 she led Jayne Finst ’04 and Gina Verge ’04 to NCAA Regional all-around competition, and in 2004, led Finst to Regional competition.
+She made an immediate impact on her squad as she began to improve the team’s overall performance in every event.
+In 2003, she led Jayne Finst ’04 and Gina Verge ’04 to NCAA Regional all-around competition, and in 2004, led Finst to Regional competition.

-Carver-Milne helped guide Finst to 2003 and 2004 ECAC Gymnast of the Year honors, and the 2004 Brown Athlete of the Year.
+She helped guide Finst to 2003 and 2004 ECAC Gymnast of the Year honors, and the 2004 Brown Athlete of the Year.
 Her squad finished 15-9 that season, and Carver-Milne was named the ECAC Coach of the Year.

 The Bears had an outstanding 2009 campaign, earning a spectacular second-place finish at the Ivy Classic, its best team-finish since 2002.
-Also, Brown tallied its highest team score since the 2004 season, combining for a 189.575.
+Brown tallied its highest team score since the 2004 season, combining for a 189.575.